ansin218/accident-hotspot-prediction/README.md

 4) Fu Jie, Chinese, living in Munich at the time of submission

 ## Instructions
-Run the `prediction_model.ipynb` file to perform the analysis and prediction
+Run the `prediction_model.ipynb` file to perform the analysis and prediction for accident zones of Bengaluru